-• If you are not importing Products of Animal Origin or a regulated plant, you do not need to make any changes from January 2021 requirements.
+• If you are not importing Products of Animal Origin or ABP, you do not need to make any changes from January 2021 requirements.

-3. From July 2021: Traders moving any goods will have to make full customs declarations at the point of importation and pay relevant tariffs, delaying declarations will not be possible.
+3. From January 2022: Traders moving any goods will have to make full customs declarations at the point of importation and pay relevant tariffs, delaying declarations will not be possible.
 Full S&S declarations will be required, while for commodities subject to sanitary and phytosanitary (SPS) controls, these must arrive at an established point of entry with an appropriate BCP and there will be an increase in physical checks and the taking of samples.
 SPS checks for animals, plants and their products will take place at GB BCPs.
-The GVMS will be in place for all imports, exports and transit movements at border locations which have chosen to introduce it.
+GVMS will be in place for all imports, exports and transit movements at border locations which have chosen to introduce it.

-From July 2021, you must-
+From January 2022 onwards, you must:

 - Meet full customs requirements including submitting declarations, regardless of whether it is a controlled or a non-controlled good, as well as paying VAT and excise duty where necessary - Submit Safety and Security declarations on all imports. - Be prepared for customs compliance checks either at port or an inland site - Be prepared for relevant SPS goods to enter GB via a Border Control Post either at port or an inland site, accompanied by SPS documentary requirements.
+Live Animal checks at point of destination, introduced on 1 January 2021, will continue until there are designated physical border facilities for live animal checks at the point of entry.

-You must not -
+You must not: